 John K. Bielamowicz – Presiding Member

 John is the founder and President of Biel Partners, LLC, a commercial real estate brokerage and property tax consulting group based in Addison, Texas.
-His background is in industrial, office and land properties representing tenants, buyers and owners.
+He is also the Co-Founder of United States Mask, a manufacturer of N95 respirators made in North Texas.
 He is a proud graduate of the University of Texas at Arlington with a concentration in Real Estate.
-He is a volunteer pilot with Angel Flight South Central.
+He is a volunteer pilot with Angel Flight South Central, and serves on the NAIOP North Texas Board of Directors.
 John and his wife Molly Beth live in Waxahachie with their sons William and Matthew.

 Ronald S. “Ron” Palomares, Ph.D. – Vice-chair